-- A. Only females are eligible for recordation with the exception of steers. - B. The sire must be a purebred Belted Galloway bull registered in the Herd Book of the Belted Galloway Society or the herd book of another society, association or organization recognized by the Belted Galloway Society. - C. The dam may be any of the following: - (1) A base cow described as a polled, solid colored or belted, beef type breed with no extraneous white.
-Solid color cannot be white (white being defined as being without pigment). - (2) Percentage blood Belted Galloway cow sired by a registered Belted Galloway bull. - D. In addition, all criteria set forth in Rule 6 shall be essential to eligibility for recordation.
+- A. Only females are eligible for recordation with the exception of steers. - B. Females are accepted into 50% appendix recordation that result from the matings of registered Belted Galloway Dams with solid colored, beef type, polled sires. - C. The sire must be a purebred Belted Galloway bull registered in the Herd Book of the Belted Galloway Society or the herd book of another society, association or organization recognized by the Belted Galloway Society. - D. The dam may be any of the following: - (1) A base cow described as a polled, solid colored or belted, beef type breed with no extraneous white.
+Solid color cannot be white (white being defined as being without pigment). - (2) Percentage blood Belted Galloway cow sired by a registered Belted Galloway bull. - E. In addition, all criteria set forth in Rule 6 shall be essential to eligibility for recordation.